Zhang Zuolin: Early life

 Zhang was born in 1875 in Haicheng, a county in southern Fengtian province (modern Liaoning) in northeastern China, to poor parents.
 He received little formal education, and the only non-military trade that he learned in his lifetime was a small amount of veterinary science.
 His grandfather had come to the northeast after fleeing a famine in Zhili (modern Hebei) in 1821.
 As a child, Zhang was known by the nickname "Pimple."
 He spent his early youth hunting, fishing and brawling.
 He hunted hares in the Manchurian countryside to help feed his family.
 In appearance he was thin and short.

 Zhang asserted that he was a Han Chinese Bannerman.

 When he became old enough to work, he got a job at a stable in an inn, where he became familiar with many bandit gangs operating in Manchuria at the time.
-As early as 1896 (aged 21) Zhang himself was a member of a well-known bandit gang.
+At the age of twenty, he enlisted as a cavalry soldier to fight in the First Sino–Japanese War (1894–1895).
+After the end of the war, he returned to his hometown and became a mounted bandit.
 In one version of his beginnings as a warlord, during a hunting trip he spotted a wounded bandit (Honghuzi) on horseback, killed him, took his horse and became a bandit himself.
 By his late 20s he had formed a small personal army, acquiring something of a Robin Hood reputation.
 His bandit career was euphemistically referred to as his experience in the "University of the Green Forest", as he was illiterate.
+During his time of banditry, he became close with some figures who later occupied important positions in his military clique.

 In 1900 the Boxer Rebellion broke out, and Zhang's gang joined the imperial army.
 In peacetime he hired his men out as security escorts for traveling merchants.
 In the Russo-Japanese War of 1904–05 the Japanese Army employed Zhang and his men as mercenaries.
 At the end of the Qing dynasty Zhang managed to have his men recognised as a regiment of the regular Chinese army, patrolling the borders of Manchuria and suppressing other bandit gangs.
 The American surgeon Louis Livingston Seaman met Zhang during the Russo-Japanese War, and took several photographs of him and his troops as well as writing an account of his journey.